deemel/education/README.md

 # education
-Collection of course assignments I have completed.
+Collection of solutions to course assignments.